 When late materials are returned to the library, a fine that has accrued to reach the cost of the book is generally halved.
 An exception to this occurs with DVDs for the junior-year Life on the Silver Screen project.
 Because “holding these items hostage” for longer than the one-week circulation time severely hampers other students’ ability to use them, the dollar-a-day fine stands in full until the fine reaches the purchase price of the DVD.

 Patrons who have lost library items have 60 Destiny catalog days during which to replace the item in kind rather than in cash/check form, if desired.
-After 60 days, the library will only accepted monetary reimbursement (update to the EPSD Board Policy – summer 2018).
+After 60 days, the library will only accept monetary reimbursement (update to the EPSD Board Policy – summer 2018).